-Staying off-site could be less expensive than the value-priced to the deluxe hotels.
+Staying off-site could be less expensive than in the value-priced to the deluxe hotels.
 Plus, frequent travelers can gain hotel loyalty points or redeem those they have on their Disney vacation, saving more money.

 Tip: If you’re considering staying at a Disney property, you might save money by contacting the Disney vacations department, where representatives can inform you about specials and package deals that include park tickets.
 If you plan to book a room off-site, look for special offers, such as stay three nights, get the fourth night free.

 It’s time to hit the parks.
 Since the pandemic, you must make a reservation to go to Walt Disney World Resort parks.
 And a ticket comes at a hefty price.
 The least-expensive ticket to a Disney park is $109 for ages 10 and older ($104 for ages 3 to 9) before taxes, according to the park’s website, but the actual price depends on the day you visit and which park you choose.
 In fact, expect to pay more for your ticket if you visit during a high-demand time, such as the week of Thanksgiving or the week between Christmas and New Year’s Day, when the price is $179 for a single-day ticket to the Magic Kingdom — $5 less for ages 3 to 9 – this year.
 In our selected travel window, a one-day ticket price was $169, or $164 for ages 3 to 9.
 The prices listed on the Disney website are before sales tax.